a1v0/a1v0.de/draft-articles/local-login-fails-after-removal-of-dummy-data.md

 > **Nice to know:** This problem doesn't affect web service users or SSO login, only users logging in locally.

-- intro
+## When does it happen?

-  - unable to access instance via local login following removal of dummy data
+Broken local login typically occurs following the removal of dummy data from your instance.
+Dummy data can be purged via a service request on the NOW Support portal.

-  - (SSO and web service users aren't affected because they don't use this login page)
+Here are the usual "ingredients" that lead to this issue:

+- dummy data has been removed
+- your theme is customised (I haven't been able to conclusively link this problem to the Theme Builder plugin, but it might be linked)
+- MFA is enabled

+You will know that your issue is being caused by the above concoction of factors because **the logo on your login page won't be displaying**.

 - when does it happen?
   - removal of dummy data (via Support portal)
   - theme is customised (possibly linked to Theme Builder but I'm not sure)